-Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people.
-It also affects how they make sense of the world around them.
-A different way of seeing the world in which we live
+Autism is a lifelong developmental condition that affects how a person communicates with, and relates to, other people and the world around them.

-It is a lifelong spectrum condition which is generally identified in early childhood but can also be identified and diagnosed in adulthood.
-People with autism often need extra support but are able to have a happy and fulfilling life.
+It is a spectrum condition, meaning that it can affect each person quite differently.
+It is generally identified in early childhood, but can also be identified and diagnosed in adulthood.
+Autistic people often need extra support but are able to enjoy a happy and fulfilling life.

-Here at Autism Together, we support over 400 adults with autism, and many more families with children on the autism spectrum, to do just that.
+Here at Autism Together, we support over 400 autistic adults, and many more families with children on the autism spectrum, to do just that.

-Everyone with autism is unique and how their autism manifests itself will be unique too.
-Each person will have their particular strengths, along with areas where they need support.
-That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are quite different.
+Every autistic person is unique and how autism affects them will be unique too.
+Each person will have their particular strengths, along with areas where they might need support.
+That is why we take a person-centred approach at Autism Together, we appreciate that everyone’s needs are different.

-For example, some people with autism may need support with communication, some with sensory issues, others with diets, relationships or anxiety.
+For example, some autistic people may need support with communication, some with sensory issues, others with diets, relationships, or anxiety.

 It really is different for everyone.